Code-Institute-Submissions/JoseMachado-CE-Smarty/README.md

 In case the existing does not provid correct the either username or password.
 A red card will pop up on the screen warning the user.

-It's important to note that the flash mensage color has changed to a different color.
+It's important to note that the flash message color has changed to a different color.

 ![Error](/static/images/error.PNG)